 If cancer growth within the lungs is causing symptoms such as shortness of breath or bleeding, radiation therapy or other types of treatment, such as laser surgery, can sometimes be helpful.
 Radiation therapy can also be used to relieve symptoms if the cancer has spread to the bones or brain.

 If your overall health is poor, you might not be able to withstand the side effects of standard doses of chemo.
 If this is the case, your doctor may treat you with lower doses of chemo or palliative/supportive care alone.
 This would include treatment of any pain, breathing problems, or other symptoms you might have.

 Cancer that progresses or recurs after treatment

-If the cancer continues to grow during treatment or comes back, any further treatment will depend on the extent of the cancer, what treatments have been used, and a person's health and desire for further treatment.
-It is always important to understand the goal of any further treatment before it starts – if it is to try to cure the cancer, to slow its growth, or to help relieve symptoms – as well as the likelihood of benefits and risks.
+If the cancer continues to grow during treatment or comes back, any further treatment will depend on the location and extent of the cancer, what treatments you’ve had, and on your health and desire for further treatment.
+It’s always important to understand the goal of any further treatment before it starts – if it’s to try to cure the cancer, to slow its growth, or to help relieve symptoms – as well as the likelihood of benefits and risks.

 If a cancer continues to grow during chemotherapy, another type of chemo may be tried, although it may be less likely to be effective.
 For cancers that come back after initial treatment is finished, the choice of chemo drugs depends on how long the cancer was in remission (see Chemotherapy for small cell lung cancer).

 For more on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.